RocketChat/docs-old/installation/paas-deployments/aws/README.md

     `curl -L https://github.com/docker/compose/releases/download/1.4.2/docker-compose-Linux-x86_64 > /usr/local/bin/docker-compose`
     `chmod +x /usr/local/bin/docker-compose`
     `exit`
+    (If you installed a latest version of Docker Compose, you have to update the linux kernel of ubuntu 14.04 by:
+    `sudo apt-get install linux-generic-lts-xenial`
+    `sudo reboot`)
 5. Logout, and log back in again.
     `exit`
 6. SSH to your instance again following the directions above